LogisticsPet/aws-account-bootstrap/README.md

 To use these templates, follow these steps:

-1. Create and configure Cloud Formation stacks with Git Sync([AWS docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/git-sync.html))
+1. Create and configure Cloud Formation stacks with Git Sync([AWS docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/git-sync.html)).
+Use [policy](./iam/policy.json)
 2. Update Policy with permissions, when new resources has to be created.